Matt Reeves: 2010s

+2020s

 In July 2020, Reeves signed an exclusive, multi-year overall deal with Warner Bros.
 Television to develop new television programming for all of the company's platforms under his production company, 6th & Idaho.
 Reeves served as executive producer on the Netflix science-fiction drama series Away (2020), starring Hilary Swank.
+In August 2022, Reeves signed a multi-year first-look film and television deal with Warner Bros.
+Pictures.